-Over the decades of Calder Trophy voting, more than one third of the all-time winners played centre.
+Over the decades of Calder Trophy voting, more than one-third of the all-time winners played centre.

 This actually makes sense.
 Centres carry much responsibility as both finisher, playmaker, taking faceoffs, and as the key forward in a defensive role, so they tend to have the puck a lot, produce more points and in general, draw attention to themselves.

-At the other end of the spectrum, defenceman are the least likely position to be recognized as the best NHL player among the rookies.
+At the other end of the spectrum, defenceman is the least likely position to be recognized as the best NHL player among the rookies.
 In fact, the Calder Trophy was awarded 30 times before it finally went to a defender when Kent Douglas of the Toronto Maple Leafs won in 1962-63.